Abdullahaml1/online-action-recognition/README.md

 ## Try Our Model

-Note: You can try offline action recognition (ready captured videos), but unfortunately, you cannot try online recognition as you must have access to Bibliotheca Alexandria High Performance Computer(BA-HPC).
-If you do, please contact one of our members for further help.
+Note: You can try offline action recognition (ready captured videos), but unfortunately, you cannot try online recognition as you must have access to Bibliotheca Alexandria High Performance Computer (BA-HPC) with reliable internet speed or a local server to handle video streaming without affecting the running time.
+Please check our thesis book as there is a well-documented guide for those who want to work with BA-HPC.

 1. Open google colab and clone our repos using
 ```